 The one-hour drive offers a real change of scenery, from the low, coastal landscape to the high mountains and deep fjords of Ryfylke.

-The spring blossoming in Ryfylke is particularly intense on the little island of Helgøya in the Årdalsfjord.
-The island will be joined to the mainland in mid-June 2022, when it will be possible to drive to Fister and Grønvik.
+The spring blossoming in Ryfylke is particularly intense on the little island of Helgøy in the Årdalsfjord.
+To get to the landlocked island, you drive via Fister and Grønvik.

 When you drive across the mountains between Årdal and Hjelmeland, you’ll be greeted by views of a magnificent cultural landscape of blossoming apple and plum trees, emerald green fields and sheep grazing along the mouth of the Jøsenfjord.
 The 500-metre high mountain Bandåsen towers in the centre of the island of Ombo, which is covered by blossoming fruit trees and lush deciduous forest.

-You can see very many of the blossoming fruit trees in Hjelmeland if you turn off towards Vormedalen on the Rv 660 road and drive on to the farm Fevoll.
-The farm makes its own cider under the name Omcider, and you can get a guided tour of the orchard and taste the cider in the farm shop.
-Take the opportunity to learn about different types of apple; Gravenstein, Summerred, Ellis Bitter, Aroma or Rubinstep, a late Czech type that makes a fantastic sparkling cider.
+You can see very many of the blossoming fruit trees in a short distance from the ferry quay in Hjelmeland.
+From Apal Sideri you can watch the ferry cross the fjord, and to get to OmCider, you turn off towards Vormedalen on the Rv 660 road and drive on to the farm Fevoll.
+Both the fruit farm make their own cider, and you can get a guided tour of the orchard and taste the cider in the farm shop.

-After an idyllic ferry trip to Nesvik, the journey continues through a sparsely inhabited fjord landscape, across small mountain passes and through valleys of blossoming fruit trees to Jelsa, Ryfylke’s best preserved historical village beside the sea.
+After an idyllic ferry trip to Nesvik, the journey continues.
+Make a stop at the Eiane Gard orchard before continuing through a sparsely inhabited fjord landscape, across small mountain passes and through valleys of blossoming fruit trees to Jelsa, Ryfylke’s best preserved historical fjordside village.
 The centre of the village is dotted with historical wooden buildings, and the highlight is the renaissance-style church built in 1647.
-It also features white sandy beaches, boat hire and kayaking trips with Fjord Expeditions, and an excellent restaurant at Jelsa Hotell.
-The hotel is open from Easter onwards.
+It also features white sandy beaches and boat hire, and an excellent restaurant at Jelsa Hotell.
 There is an express boat to Hebnes and Jelsa from Stavanger.